Police and Detectives

 The average pay for police officers and detectives in the United States ranges from $39,130 to $113,860 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of police and detectives is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of police and detectives is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.